PiggyAwesome/useless/README.md

-Yo mamma so fat they changed one size fits all to one size fits most
+Yo mamma so fat when she made a YouTube account the entire network crashed.